• Level of education

 I- Definition and Nature of Food Flavors

-II- Food Additives - Structures and Properties
+II- Food Additives—Structures and Properties

-3) antioxidants or anti-oxidants
+3) antioxidants or antioxygenants

 4) acidulants

-5) emulsifiers, gelling agents and thickeners; stabilizers
+5) emulsifiers, gelling agents, and thickeners; stabilizers

 6) pH regulators and anti-caking agents

-7) Taste enhancers
+7) flavor enhancers

 8) sweeteners